 Similarly, if delivery was too slow or more costly than promised in the sales process, sales and operations can work together to modify customer contracts/agreements for the reality of current operations, including pricing, scheduling, labor, inventory, and logistics.
 Sales can then set promised or contractual expectations and produce more satisfied customers when operations is aligned with those expectations.

 Distributed Accountability is not managers being held accountable for the work of their team members.
-It is every individual within the organization being accountable for producing the data and fulfilling the process associated with their role while communicating horizontally with their peers to allow each person to do their jobs better.
-By better, think about faster, more profitable work at higher volumes with happier and more satisfied people (customers, employees, vendors, and partners).
+It is every individual within the organization being accountable for producing the data and fulfilling the process associated with their role, while communicating horizontally with their peers to allow each person to do their jobs better.
+The result is more profitable work at higher volumes with happier and more satisfied people (customers, employees, vendors, and partners).